Houston Dog Bite Lawyer

 According to the United States Center for Disease Control and Prevention, dogs bite over 4.7 million victims every year in the United States with roughly 800,000 people having to seek medical attention.
 Of those, roughly half of them are children.
 386,000 require treatment in an emergency room.

-At Simmons and Fletcher, we have seen the serious physical and emotional scars suffered by our clients as a result of a dog owner’s negligence.
+At Simmons & Fletcher, P.C., we have seen the serious physical and emotional scars suffered by our clients as a result of a dog owner’s negligence.
 We have helped hundreds of dog attack victims recover following an attack.
 If you have been attacked by a dog, before doing anything else, you should read this:

 What Should I Do After Being Attacked by a Dog?